 Kilimanjaro Shira Route

-The Shira route is one of the older Kilimanjaro routes, and is nearly identical to the Lemosho route.
-The only difference between them is that the starting point of Shira is higher.
-In fact, the Lemosho route is the ‘new-and-improved’ version of the Shira route.
+The Shira route is one of the older Kilimanjaro routes, and is very similar to the Lemosho route.
+The only differences between them is the trail walked on first couple of days, and that the starting point of the Shira is higher.
+In fact, the Lemosho route can be considered the ‘new-and-improved’ version of the Shira route.

-The Shira route approaches the summit of Kilimanjaro from the west.
+The Shira route approaches the summit of Kilimanjaro from the west, starting at Morum Barrier.
 It starts relatively high above sea level and is therefore a less frequented route as it offers a poorer acclimatisation profile.
 The route requires you to camp.

 Follow Alice’s view

 Along with the Lemosho route, the Shira route has all the qualities you could ask for in a Kilimanjaro climb, including beautiful views and varied terrain throughout.
-The only difference between the two is that the Shira route starts at a much higher elevation: 3,600 m (11,811 ft) above sea level compared with Lemosho’s 2,360 m (7,743 ft).
-That’s a difference of over a kilometre!
+The Shira route, however, starts at an elevation that’s roughly a kilometre higher than the Lemosho route!
 This means that climbers tackling the Shira route are at a higher risk of developing altitude-related symptoms from the first day.
-As such we recommend opting for the Lemosho route over Shira.
-That said, we’re happy to recommend the Shira route to those who are a seasoned hikers or already live at a high altitude.

 ✓ Beautiful scenery